From sparkling turquoise coastlines to rugged alpine peaks, taking a road trip through Italy is one of the greatest joys of traveling in Europe.

 Recommended Road Trip Itinerary: Rome > Castelli Romani > Tivoli > Viterbo > Bracciano > Rome

 Lazio Road Trip Map:

-If you’ve already visited Rome, it’s worth exploring its surroundings to discover some of the lesser visited places in Lazio!
+If you’ve already visited Rome and its many landmarks, it’s worth exploring its surroundings to discover some of the lesser visited places in Lazio!